NuHepMC/Spec/README.md

 * type: `HepMC3::LongAttribute`, name: "NuHepMC.Exposure.NEvents"

+Implementations should not adhere to both G.C.2 and G.C.3 simultaneously.

 #### G.C.3 File Exposure (Experimental)

 Each file should contain a description of the exposure of the generator run.